-- Set up the application with the right Xcode and iOS SDK version as detailed in the Vungle iOS integration document
+- Set up the application with the right Xcode and iOS SDK versions, as detailed in the Vungle iOS integration instructions.

 - Update the Google Mobile Ads SDK to the latest version in the project.

 Vungle iOS SDK v6.12.1 supports iOS 16 and SKAdNetwork 3.0.
 For more information on integrating the ATT Framework, a complete list of SKAdNetworkIDs, and a code snippet to integrate SKAdNetworkIDs to your